How and Why is Asbestos a Health Risk?

 What Is Mesothelioma?

 Microscopic asbestos fibers can be unknowingly inhaled or ingested, then become lodged in the thin membrane surrounding the lungs or the heart.
-Over time, those fibers cause scaring that can lead to a number of serious health issues, including asbestosis, lung cancer or mesothelioma.
+Over time, those fibers cause scarring that can lead to a number of serious health issues, including asbestosis, lung cancer, or mesothelioma.

 Mesothelioma is diagnosed in an estimated 3,000 people annually in the U.S., mostly long after exposure to asbestos.
 The latency period between exposure and diagnosis can be anywhere from 20-50 years.
 Because of the latency period and early symptoms mirroring those of less serious problems, an early diagnosis is difficult to get.
 Mesothelioma is usually not diagnosed until it already has metastasized, making it more difficult to treat.
 The rarity of the disease makes it critically important to find a specialist to stage and treat it.
 Most doctors, even oncologists, rarely see it and don’t understand its intricacies.
 Finding a specialty center is vital.